 - Car loans

 - Personal loans

-The reason you want to kill off bad debts first and foremost is because they carry crazy high interest rates.
-As high interests rack up, you end up paying interests on interests – a nightmare scenario!
+You want to kill off bad debts first and foremost because they carry crazy high interest rates.
+As high interests rack up, you end up paying interest on interest – a nightmare scenario!

 Bad debts do not include: